SpeedPack

 3Packing the wheels

-• Deflate the tyres to about 50% – this prevents bursting with pressure changes.
+• Deflate the tyres to approx. 50% – prevents bursting with pressure changes.

-• Wrap each wheel separately in bubble wrap.
+• Wrap each wheel individually in bubble wrap.

-• Place cardboard between the wheel and frame as a separator.
+• Place cardboard between the wheel and the frame as a separator.

-• Ideally, use the original bicycle box or a specialised bike box.
+• Best to use the original bicycle box or a specialised box.

-• If you do not have a box – wrap the bicycle tightly in stretch film (min.
+• If you don't have a box – wrap the bicycle tightly in stretch film (min.
 4 layers).

-• Fill empty spaces in the box with newspaper or foam.
+• Fill empty spaces in the box with newspapers or foam.

 • Seal the box firmly with packing tape on all flaps.